Astromesh OS

 Astromesh OS (astromesh-os) is a minimal, immutable, API-only Linux appliance — a purpose-built distribution whose sole job is running Astromesh AI agents (astromeshd).
 It is not a general-purpose operating system, and it is not something you install on top of an existing OS.
 It ships as a self-contained disk image: an appliance you boot, not a package you manage.

 It is built with mkosi on Debian trixie (kernel 6.12+ LTS).
-The Astromesh agent runtime (astromesh) is baked directly into the image at a pinned commit (currently v0.28.7), so a given image is reproducible from one exact ref.
-The core image lands at ~285 MB, well under its 500 MB build ceiling.
+The Astromesh agent runtime (astromesh) is baked directly into the image at a pinned ref (currently v0.37.0, declared in runtime.pin), so a given image is reproducible from one exact tag.
+The core image lands at ~378 MB of real blocks, well under its 500 MB build ceiling — the published .raw looks larger because it is sparse, carrying an empty second A/B slot.

-Like every other product in the ecosystem, Astromesh OS is versioned with semver (v0.4.0); the roadmap phase is surfaced alongside it as a maturity signal.
+Like every other product in the ecosystem, Astromesh OS is versioned with semver (v0.10.1); the roadmap phase is surfaced alongside it as a maturity signal.

 Astromesh OS vs Astromesh Node